Safe Snack Guide

 to Keep These Allergens Out of the Classroom and Your Home

 Below is a link to our list of commonly available snacks that we continually update throughout the year.
 The list is intended as a guide for schools, youth sports leagues, scouting groups, clubs, parties, play dates and other events where snacks may be consumed in the presence of children with allergies to peanuts, tree nuts or eggs.

-This list provides an effective tool for hundreds of schools seeking to enforce their allergen exclusion policies and is relied upon by tens of thousands of parents, teachers and school nurses nationwide.
+This list provides an effective tool for thousands of schools seeking to enforce their allergen exclusion policies and is relied upon by tens of thousands of parents, teachers and school nurses nationwide.

-Before you rely on any snack list or compile your own, understand that it is impossible to tell whether a product is safe from the label alone due to flaws in US labeling rules.
+Before you rely on any snack list or compile your own, understand that it due to flaws in US labeling rules, it is impossible to tell whether a product is safe from the label alone.
 We spend a great deal of time checking labels, researching products, and contacting manufacturers to keep this guide up to date, and we have recently introduced an initiative whereby we partner with directly with manufacturers to have them provide us with information regarding the exposure of each of their products to 11 allergens during manufacture.